 A: There are two ways; either file the blade with a fine metal file or put the blade on a piece of wood and hammer it.
 If you use a file, run it slowly at an angle to the blade, at about a quarter of the speed with which you would sharpen a steel blade.
 However hammering is a skilled job, as you can see from this video…

 A: No. The green is verdigris, which is formed when bronze comes into contact with acid.
 Copper roofs have verdigris because rainwater with its absorbed carbon dioxide is naturally slightly acidic.
 Groundwater is not naturally acidic.
 Even acid soil is not acidic enough to cause verdigris.
-Our tools acquire a slight brown patina over time, (see our old trowel on the right hand side of this page) that can be cleaned off with a metal polish if you want to restore the original shine.
+Our tools acquire a slight brown patina over time that can be cleaned off with a metal polish if you want to restore the original shine.

 A: These are long lasting tools which should out last most of us.
 However if for some reason you are unhappy with your tool we offer a no quibble 25-year guarantee.
 We will refund or replace any unused tool.
 We will also repair or replace any faulty tool.
 Of course this excludes normal wear and tear.
 The handles and shafts are guaranteed for two years, and we also supply replacements.(This applies to the UK only)